Saxon comes with a simple tool allowing profiling of the execution time in a stylesheet.

 To run this tool, first execute the transformation with the

-option, which will gather timed tracing information and create a profile report to the
+will gather timed tracing information and create a profile report to the specified file

-specified file (or to the standard error output if no filename is given).
-For example:
+(or to the standard error output if no filename is given)

 Then view the resulting